Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

 An equivalent bound gives that $c_B(t)\leq 1/q^B$.
 Noting that the coefficient $g(t)$, counting the number of possible paths for the two random walkers after $t$ time steps, is trivially upper bounded as $g(t)\leq 2^{2t}$, we conclude that

-The bound holds for a contiguous subsystem $A$ consisting of an even number of sites and with boundaries on links, i.e. gates are applied across the partitions at the first time step.
+The bound holds for a contiguous subsystem $A$ consisting of an even number of sites and with boundaries on links, i.e. gates are applied across the edges of $A$ at the $t$-th time step.
 If the boundaries fall between gates, then the last layer of the random circuit does nothing and the random walk starts at $t-1$.
 Modifying the exponent accordingly to account for both cases, this completes the proof. \end{proof}

-\subsubsection{Proof of \autoref{cor:counting}}
+\subsubsection{Proof of \autoref{thm:counting}}

-Here we prove \autoref{cor:counting} from the main text.
+Here we prove \autoref{thm:counting} from the main text.
 To do so, we require \autoref{thm:earlytimebound}, \autoref{thm:appdesignbound}, and further need to establish that random circuits form unitary $(k=d)$-designs.
 The results from both \cite{BHH12} and \cite{NHJ19} do not extend to exponentially high-degree designs; in the former the proof is limited to $k\leq \sqrt{d}$ and in the latter a large $q$ limit is taken in a $k$-dependent way, making the $k=d=q^n$ regime inaccessible.
-Fortunately, a lower bound on the spectral gap given in \cite{BHH12} suffices to prove a bound on the depth for random circuits in the high-degree design regime and allows us to prove the following proposition.
+Fortunately, a lower bound on the spectral gap given in \cite{BHH12} suffices to prove a bound on the depth for random circuits in the high-degree design regime and allows us to establish the following proposition.

 \begin{proposition} Brickwork random quantum circuits on $n$ qudits with local dimension $q$ form $\ep$-approximate unitary $k$-designs of exponentially high design degree $k=d=q^n$ and with $\ep=1/d^k$ if the circuit depth is